-The aim of this prospective, randomized, controlled, single-blind study is to determine the effects of dextrose prolotherapy on shoulder pain and functions in patients with chronic rotator cuff disease.
+The aim of this prospective, randomized, controlled, single-blind study was to evaluate the effects of dextrose prolotherapy on pain and functional outcomes in patients with chronic rotator cuff disease.

 Study Type